esrlabs/northstar/examples/container/resource/README.md

 ## Container get installed by the runtime

-When northstar starts up, the images in the registry will get installed.
+When northstar starts up, the images in the repository will get installed.
 In our example we use 3 containers:
 - `ferris_says_hello`
 - `ferris`